Economic crisis threatens Russia's most secure state jobs

 Reports in newspapers and across Russia's social media sites of mounting job cuts in not only the state but also the private sector have raised fears of rising unemployment at a time when the economy is heading for recession and inflation is rising.

-Unemployment reached 5.5 percent of the workforce in January and the Economy Ministry expects it to rise to 6 percent this year - a small expected increase but one which is making some question the worth of the government's 2.34 trillion rouble ($38 billion) anti-crisis programme.
+Unemployment reached 5.5 percent of the workforce in January and the Economy Ministry expects it to rise to 6 percent this year - a small expected increase but one which is making some question the worth of the government's 2.34 trillion rouble (24 billion pounds) anti-crisis programme.

 With some police and drug squad officials saying they must cut costs by at least 10 percent, Alexander Rybolovlev, a state employee from the northwestern city of Arkhangelsk, took to VKontakte, Russia's biggest social networking site, to lament the crisis.